shinefield/mangoszerodocumentation/database/world/npc-gossip.rst

 .. note::

-    to actually make a creature display a gossip dialogue with the linked text, you will have to update the `creature\_template <creature_template>`__ as follows:
+    To actually make a creature display a gossip dialogue with the linked text, you will have to update the `creature\_template <creature_template>`__ as follows: